-Welcome to the School of Mechanical and Systems Engineering - one of the ten best mechanical engineering research departments in the UK (RAE2008).
+Welcome to the School of Mechanical and Systems Engineering - one of the 10 best mechanical engineering research departments in the UK (RAE2008).

 Our multi-disciplinary school offers a wide range of accredited undergraduate and postgraduate degrees, covering topics from many facets of mechanical engineering.
-Research within the school is far-ranging and encompasses the fields of bio-engineering, engineering mathematics, MEMS, manufacturing, power and transmission systems, railway research, robotics, smart materials, fluid dynamics and multiphase flows.
+Research within the school is far-ranging and encompasses the fields of:

-Within the School are the main academic group, delivering taught and research degrees and undertaking research, the University Railway Research Centre NewRail, and the Design Unit Gear Technology Centre, who provide services relating to gears and transmissions to industry worldwide.
-The Sir Joseph Swan Centre for Energy Research (director Prof Tony Roskilly) is now based in the School.
+Within the School are the main academic group, delivering taught and research degrees and undertaking research, the Sir Joseph Swan Centre for Energy Research, the University Railway Research Centre NewRail, and the Design Unit Gear Technology Centre, who provide services relating to gears and transmissions to industry worldwide.

 Internal: information for staff